techtocore/Jupyter-Package-Manager/README.md

 - Users can check for updates, for all or only the selected packages, by clicking the small cog button beside the list of installed packages.
 A pop-up modal will list the packages that need to be updated, along with their versions.
 Similarly, users can select one or more packages and uninstall them by clicking the bin icon.

 - In order to create a notebook, click on the **`+`** button from inside a project or a regular folder.
-A list will then appear with the available languages.
+A list will then appear with the available kernels.
 Users will be able to launch notebooks only using the kernel corresponding to that project.
-Any external notebook placed under the project will also be using the same kernel.
+Any external notebook (requiring a python kernel) placed under the project will also be using the same kernel.

 ## Documentation

-- Please find the API Specification [here](https://github.com/techtocore/Jupyter-Package-Manager/blob/swan-integration/docs/API_docs.md)
+- Please find the API Specification [here](docs/API_docs.md)
 - The code is documented with necessary inline comments and docstrings